ktravaglini/BIOC281/Classes/1/Tutorial 1 Instructions.md

 ### Create an SSH tunnel (on your system/laptop) to connect to Jupyter lab running on rice

-**On a Windows 10 PC:** Right click on the Windows "Start" icon on lower left and click "Windows PowerShell" to lauch powershell
+**On a Windows 10 PC:** Right click on the Windows "Start" icon on lower left and click "Windows PowerShell" to lauch powershell.
 Alternatively, If you installed SecureCRT then click "File-->Connect Local Shell"

 **On a Mac:** Launch Terminal app as above

-On Mac or PC local shell run the following command.
-The <PORT> comes from the jupyter lab output (default is 8888, but changes if that's in use) and the specific rice system comes from your terminal window.
+On Mac or PC local shell, run the following command.
+The "<Port>" comes from the jupyter lab output (default is 8888, but changes if that's in use) and the specific rice system comes from your terminal window.
 For example, if I see "(base) ktrav@rice11:~$" I know I am on rice11.stanford.edu.
 ```bash
 ssh -N -f -L <Port>:localhost:<Port> <SUNetID>@rice<XX>.stanford.edu
 ```

-### Now Lauch browser on your system/laptop and login to jupyter running remotely on rice
+### Now Launch browser on your system/laptop and login to jupyter running remotely on rice
 Copy the line with web address "http://localhost:8888/?token=e968329a256d1264f643d2bf3fa72fc75292446d9d337b3a" from the terminal and paste it into your browser

 You can now access terminal in the browser window connected to Jupyter running on rice, which we can use to start installing R packages that we need.
 While you are working through the R installs (some of them can take a while), please open BIOC281/Classes/1/Tutorial 1.ipynb through jupyter connected through your browser and begin working through the exercise.
 Periodically, go back check the terminal to see if the package installations have completed.